$0 Saskatchewan Adoption Quick-Start Checklist

 The Role of First Nations Child and Family Services Agencies

-For children who are members of a First Nation, the relevant FNCFS agency often plays an active role in permanency planning alongside the Ministry of Social Services.
+For children who are members of a First Nation, the relevant FNCFS agency may play an active role in permanency planning alongside the Ministry of Social Services.
 These 17 agencies have delegated authority under the CFSA and are increasingly asserting jurisdiction through Bill C-92 frameworks.

 For a complete picture of how the children in care system connects to the domestic adoption process, and what the foster-to-adoption transition requires at each stage, the Saskatchewan Adoption Process Guide provides the structured overview most families cannot find in one place.
 Access it at /ca/saskatchewan/adoption/